carpentries-incubator/hpc-intro/_episodes/13-scheduler.md

   meant to process the contents of this file.
 In this case, we are telling it that the commands that follow are written for the command-line shell (what we've been doing everything in so far).
-If we wanted our script to be run with something else -- Python, for example -- we could change thios line to read `#!/usr/bin/python3`.
+If we wanted our script to be run with something else -- Python, for example -- we could change this line to read `#!/usr/bin/python3`.
 * Anywhere below the first line, we'll add an `echo` command with a friendly greeting.
 When run, the shell script will print whatever comes after `echo`